 Yes, Bicton Park Gardens is wheelchair friendly.

-Bicton Park Gardens has not told us if they are fully pushchair friendly.
+No, Bicton Park Gardens have stated they are not pushchair friendly.

 Bicton Park Gardens has not told us if they are dog friendly.